Quentin Collins: Dark Shadows audio drama

-Based on a stage play performed at a Dark Shadows convention, Return to Collinwood is an audio drama written by David Selby's son, Jamison Selby and Jim Pierson centered around Quentin Collins return to Collinwood.
+Based on a stage play performed at a Dark Shadows convention, Return to Collinwood is an audio drama written by David Selby's son, Jamison Selby, and Jim Pierson centered on Quentin Collins' return to Collinwood.
 It starred most of the original cast, including David Selby (Quentin Collins), Kathryn Leigh Scott (Maggie Evans), John Karlen (Willie Loomis), Nancy Barrett (Carolyn Stoddard), Lara Parker (Angelique Bouchard), and many more.
+(David Selby apparently liked the first name of his Quentin Collins II character's nephew that he gave the name to his son.)

-In 2006, Big Finish Productions continued the Dark Shadows saga with an original series of audio dramas, starring most of the original cast, with the addition of Selby's son Jamison, and other talented voice actors.
-Like Return to Collinwood, Quentin Collins is the central character, and the first season dealt with Quentin's return to Collinwood, and his attempts to re-establish the Collins family.
+In 2006, Big Finish Productions continued the Dark Shadows saga with an original series of audio dramas, starring most of the original cast, with the addition of Selby's son Jamison and other voice actors.
+Like Return to Collinwood, Quentin Collins is the central character, and the first season dealt with Quentin's return to Collinwood and his attempts to re-establish the Collins family.

 The first season comprises four discs, featuring David Selby (Quentin Collins), Lara Parker (Angelique), Kathryn Leigh Scott (Maggie Evans), and John Karlen (Willie Loomis).